 Our employees come from different backgrounds and have a variety of experiences, education and training to draw from.
 But there is one thing that binds them together: their commitment and passion to help each person who comes to us for care.
-In this newsletter we are highlighting Pat Wagner, a registered nurse who has worked at Cheyenne Regional Medical Center for 21 years.
-We hope you enjoy getting to know a little about Pat and what inspires her to provide great care to our patients and community.
+In this issue of our community newsletter, we are highlighting Pat Wagner, a registered nurse who has worked at Cheyenne Regional Medical Center for 21 years.
+We hope you enjoy getting to know a little about Pat and what inspires her to provide great care to our patients.

 Registered Nurse, Infusion Center (Cancer Center)